ddnexus/pagy/docs/api/resources/ARIA.md

 # ARIA Attributes

-Since version `7.0.0` pagy has introduced a consistent set of ARIA compliant attributes in all its `pagy*_nav` helpers.
+Since version `7.0.0` pagy has introduced a consistent set of ARIA compliant attributes in all its helpers.

 +++ Nav helpers